anesto-deltoro/strong-types-fn-scala/PITCHME.md

 ## Introduction
 @snapend

-@snap[midpoint span-100 text-10]
+@snap[midpoint span-100 text-16]
 One of the biggest benefits FP is that it lets us reason about functions by looking at their *type signature*.
-However...
 @snapend

 ---